Posted on : March, 10 2021

 First, a disclaimer: NOBODY knows exactly how Google’s ranking algorithm works.
-We know that there are many factors that can affect rankings, and the algorithm takes into account numerous factors.
+We know that there are many ways to improve your organic SEO rankings, and many factors that can affect rankings - and the algorithm takes into account numerous factors.
 But we don’t know exactly what those factors are, or what weight each one carries in the overall Google ranking algorithm.

 We also know that - whatever those factors are - they change over time.
 Factors that seemed to be very weighty a number of years ago seem to carry no weight at all today, and vice versa.